Machine Translation: Pros, Cons, and What the Future Holds

 - Ability to retrain MT into customized workflows and strings

 In a nutshell, Machine Translation is seen as an easy, low-cost fix for a complicated problem (translation and localization at scale).
 It can produce good results for businesses that are looking for a low-cost solution for their large volumes of lower-tier content, or for global companies that pair it effectively with human translation efforts.
 After describing advantages (pros), it is time to break down the cons of machine translation.

-The Challenges of Machine Translation
+The Cons of Machine Translation

 As with any translation method, there are advantages and disadvantages.
 One major disadvantage of Machine Translation is its inability to pick up on cultural nuances, contextual content clues, and local slang.
 This results in content that can feel a bit robotic, choppy, and not completely culturally aligned.
 While Machine Translation is an efficient method the lower tier content that does not require extensive content finesse, industry experts often recommend against using Machine Translation for intricate customer-facing content.